al-ce/karaml/README.md

 - Multiple frontmost-app conditional remaps in a single yaml map
 - Aliases for symbols, shifted keys, and complex names (e.g.
   `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
+- Define your own aliases for keycodes and modfiers!
 - 'Special event' shorthands, e.g. app launchers, shell commands, notifications, and more
 - Accepts regular Karabiner JSON in an 'appendix' table so all cases Karaml